Annual Planning with EOS®: How to Align Your Team for Success

 Your implementer or EOS Champion will lead the group in team-building activities.
 The goal?
 Increase trust with one another and overall team health.

 Hundreds of options exist, but my favorite is from Patrick Lencioni’s book The Five Dysfunctions of a Team.
-Read and review the book to rate how well the team is functioning.
+Read and review the book to rate how well your team is functioning.

 In Traction, Gino Wickman highly recommends an exercise called The One Thing.
 Both are great, and often both are used.